Patient Facility Representative (PFR) Alliance

 Get To Know Our PFRs!

-FPRs have three different levels of engagement:
+PFRs have three different levels of engagement:

 - PFR Members: PFR Members are considered Introductory PFRS.
 They are individuals that are looking to educate themselves on kidney disease and learn different ways to become a healthier patient living with ESRD.
-They are seeking to become more empowered by becoming an active participant with their personal care team.
+They are seeking to become more empowered by becoming an active participant in their personal care team.
 These individuals also want to learn more about patient advocacy and the Network quality improvement activities

 - QIA Champions: These individuals are PFR leads who have demonstrated leadership ability at their dialysis facility and are looking to develop their advocacy skills.
 PFR leads are also looking to increase their involvement with their dialysis facility and the ESRD Network.
 Moreover, these individuals speak with their ESRD peers and share their advice and experiences as well as act as the link between the ESRD community and the Network.
 They also want to continue educating themselves on ESRD topics and engage in ESRD-related training.